MarkBeresford/json-validator-snowplow/README.md

 2021-09-14 07:49:44.004 BST [2760] LOG:  database system is ready to accept connections

 ```
-this indicates the the PostgresSQL database has starting and is ready to recieve requests from the frountent.
+this indicates the PostgresSQL database has starting and is ready to recieve requests from the frountent.

 ### Endpoints Overview
 This application has three endpoints: